 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 10 - Visit Tseminyu Village en route to Mokochung Heading north today we drive to the hill-town of Mokochung, a typical Naga town surrounding by Ao tribal villages.
 Along the way we'll stop and explore Longkhum village; once a key location for the Ao to launch attacks on their rival tribes back in the old headhunting days, today it is well known for its handicrafts.
 The village's high point is occupied by a watch tower which commands some stunning views of the surrounding landscape.
 The village is also home to a set of preserved footprints that are believed to belong to Chenna and Etiben, the Romeo and Juliet of Ao mythology.
 Our long drive ends in Mokochung, the cultural centre of the Ao and the most economically and politically important city in northern Nagaland.
+Our accommodation for tonight is in a simple hotel with twin-share, en suite rooms.

-ACCOMMODATION: Hotel Metsuben (or similar) Grade: Simple Hotel
+ACCOMMODATION: Whispering Winds (or similar) Grade: Simple Hotel